gklyne/annalist/documents/installing-annalist.md

 - nginx web server installed and running (in default configuration with test page)

 Steps to set up HTTPS forwarding.
-In the following desription, domain name `annalist.example.net` is used as an example, and should be replaced with the actual domain name of the server running Annalist.
+In the following description, domain name `annalist.example.net` is used as an example, and should be replaced with the actual domain name of the server running Annalist.

 1. Install _LetsEncrypt_ certificate agent:

-    sudo add-apt-repository ppa:certbot/certbot
+    # sudo add-apt-repository ppa:certbot/certbot
     apt-get update
-    apt-get install python-certbot-nginx
+    # apt-get install python-certbot-nginx
+    # apt-get install certbot
+    apt-get install python3-certbot-nginx

 2. Check firewall configuration.
-Thje following ports should be enables: 80 (http), 443 (https), 22 (ssh) for access from anywhere.
+The following ports should be enabled: 80 (http), 443 (https), 22 (ssh) for access from anywhere.
 Port 8000 should be enabled for access from the local host address (not just 127.0.0.1).
-Some comnbination of the following commands might be helpful:
+Some combination of the following commands might be helpful:

         ufw allow ssh
         ufw allow http